-Phishing is where scammers try to trick you into giving them your personal details.
-A common phishing scam is for a fraudster to send an email claiming to be from your bank or another trusted organisation, which directs you to a fake website where you will be asked to enter your account details.
+A common scam is for a fraudster to send an email claiming to be from your bank or another trusted organisation, which directs you to a fake website where you will be asked to enter your account details.
 The website will often be cleverly designed to look like the real organisation’s website.
-They may threaten to close your account if you don’t provide your details within a certain time period, in order to put you under pressure to do it.

-Common signs that an email is a scam
+These are common signs that an email is a phishing scam:

 - the sender’s email address doesn’t match the organisation’s real website address